-2.2 The Disease
+1.2 Microfoundations of Disease Dynamics

-Like Eichenbaum, Rebelo and Trabandt (2020), Brotherhood et al. (2020) and other recent economic contributions, we augment the classic SIR model by economic activity.
-Different from these contributions, we do not only include domestic economic interactions, but also interactions due to international trade.
+Like Eichenbaum, Rebelo and Trabandt (2021), Brotherhood et al. (2020) and other recent contributions, we augment the classic SIR model by economic activity.
+Different from these contributions, we include not only domestic economic interactions, but also interactions due to international trade.
 In the basic SIR model following Kermack and McKendrick (1932), an infectious individual in any given area can spread the virus at the rate ηS_t (so-called "mass action incidence"), where S_t is the number of susceptibles in that area.
 Hence, the mass of newly infected people in that area at time t is given by $T_t = \eta S_t I_t$.
-Eichenbaum, Rebelo and Trabandt (2020) generalize this to transmission through consumption and work activities in a single country by splitting the individual transmission rate ηS_t into three components to obtain where $c_t(h)$ and $\ell_t(h)$ are consumption and labor, respectively, by the representative consumers.
+Eichenbaum, Rebelo and